-- Prevent tooth decay, and combat UV induced skin cancer.
+- Prevent tooth decay which in turn helps to keep teeth whiter, eliminating the need for harsh dental bleaching and combat UV induced skin cancer.

 - An epidemiological study in Japan has shown that people who consume at least one cup of green tea a day, exhibit lower rates on lung, esophageal, and skin cancer.